cwindolf/isosplit/README.md

 ### up-down isotonic regression

-this module also exports functions `up_down_isotonic_regression` and `down_up_isotonic_regression`, which are translations of the original authors' least squares up-down isotonic regression subroutine, which adapts the Pool-Adjacent-Violators algorithm from the usual isotonic regression setting
+this module also exports functions `up_down_isotonic_regression` and `down_up_isotonic_regression`. these are translations of the original authors' least squares up-down isotonic regression subroutine, which adapts the Pool-Adjacent-Violators algorithm from the usual isotonic regression setting. relies on a fast Cython implementation of PAV in `jisotonic5.pyx`, which is a very direct translation of the original corresponding C++ file.

 ### isosplit1d